 - Gloves that provide a bare-knuckle feeling

-- Gloves which can be used for another martial art
+- Gloves that can be used for other martial arts

 Reading this article will help you determine which glove type you need so you can get your own and start punching as soon as possible!